WHY HIRE ME?

 My first name is Josh.

-Having spent the last 7+ years reading for a well-known management company, I’ve developed great instincts for what works-- and what doesn’t work-- in a screenplay.
-Please note: I am not a manager!
-I’m not making any promises that I’ll pass your script on to my boss.
-Is it a possibility, though?
-Maybe.
-More on that later.
+Having spent the last 9+ years reading for a well-known management company, I’ve developed great instincts for what works-- and what doesn’t work-- in a screenplay.
+As my clients from this website will tell you, I have a unique ability to make ACTIONABLE suggestions to you.
+You'll end up with feedback you can actually use!

 What's my turnaround time?

 You'll usually get your feedback in approximately 3-4 days... although I don’t guarantee that.